awsdocs/amazon-ec2-user-guide/doc_source/install-LAMP.md

       22           tcp          0.0.0.0/0
       ```

    1. Choose the link for the security group\.
-Using the procedures in [Adding rules to a security group](working-with-security-groups.md#adding-security-group-rule), add a new inbound security rule with the following values:
+Using the procedures in [Add rules to a security group](working-with-security-groups.md#adding-security-group-rule), add a new inbound security rule with the following values:
       + **Type**: HTTP
       + **Protocol**: TCP
       + **Port Range**: 80